michaelrommel/nvim-silicon/docs/wsl2-clipboard.md

 ### Prerequisites

-You need to have the following packages installed and in your path (linux):

-- base64
-- iconv
-- wslpath

-The first two are standard commands, that should be in many base installations.
-The latter one is typically a symlink from `/usr/bin/wslpath` to `/init` in a WSL2 installation.
+You need to have the `wslpath` tool available and in your path.
+It is by default a symlink from `/usr/bin/wslpath` to `/init` in a WSL2 installation, there should not be a need for any installation.

 Also the `powershell.exe` interpreter should be in your path, which is typically taken over from the Windows System Environment Variables setting of your Windows installation (or you would need to adapt the helper script accordingly, see below).